At this time, euthanasia and cremation services are only available by appointment.

-If you wish to leave your pet with us for euthanasia, please call the shelter at 303-442-4030.
+If you wish to leave your pet with us for euthanasia, please schedule an appointment here.
 Guardians releasing an animal for euthanasia service should be prepared to provide proof of ownership, supporting information on medical or behavioral condition, and personal identification.

 If you wish to be present with your pet during the euthanasia procedure, we recommend contacting your pet’s primary veterinarian to inquire about this service.
 You may schedule an appointment with our veterinary clinic at 303-442-4030 ext.
 680. Patients who have not been seen previously by our clinic will require a brief veterinary exam prior to the euthanasia service.

 The Humane Society of Boulder Valley reserves the right to refuse the euthanasia service if guardianship or medical or behavioral condition cannot be confirmed.